adityaShar24/Django-Timesheet-Management-API/README.md

 ## 🎯Features

-- **JWT Authentication:** Jsonwebtokens are used for user authentication, ensuring secure access to protected routes.
+- **Token-Based Authentication:** Users receive and use unique tokens to securely access and authenticate with API endpoints..

 - **Authorization:** All types of requests are authorized to ensure only authenticated users can access the services.